devopserio/bedrock-flask-quickstart/README.md

-# bedrock Flask Application Quickstart
+# OpenAI Flask Application Quickstart - Dev Environment

-This quickstart guide helps you deploy an bedrock-integrated Flask application on AWS using Terraform.
-The setup includes two EC2 instances, an Application Load Balancer (ALB) with SSL termination, and necessary networking components.
+This quickstart spins up a simple dev server in a private subnet (in a preexisting VPC and subnet), and provides a pattern for integrating with OpenVPN Access Server for secure access.

 ## Prerequisites